75lb/yuidoc2md/test/fixture/expected/one-class.md

-#ClassC
+#ClassA

-The description for ClassC
+The description for ClassA
 ##Properties
 ###someProp
 **type**: String